CBZF-FM

-CBZF-FM (99.5 MHz) is a non-commercial public radio station in Fredericton, New Brunswick.
+CBZF-FM (99.5 MHz) is a non-commercial public radio station in Fredericton, capital city of the Canadian province of New Brunswick.
 It is the local Radio One station of the Canadian Broadcasting Corporation and is owned by the Canadian government.
 The studios are at 1160 Regent Street in Fredericton.

 CBZF-FM is a Class A station, with an effective radiated power (ERP) of 3,200 watts.
 The tower is at a height above average terrain (HAAT) of 82.9 m.
 The transmitter is on Fernwood Drive in Fredericton.
 In addition to CBZF 99.5 FM, another Radio One station, CBD-FM 91.3 Saint John, can easily be heard in the provincial capital.